vdegandesa/SetLife/README.md

 	http://localhost:8080/webpack-dev-server/

-**_anything outside of src folder will not be hot-reloaded on change_**
+**_anything outside of the ~/src folder will not be hot-reloaded when changed_**

 ##Production

-In development bundle are created behind the scene and are not production ready, production ready bundle are served from webpack in webpack.config.production.js.
-To create production ready bundle run:
+In development, the bundle is created behind the scenes and is not production ready.
+The production-ready bundle is served from webpack using the configuration file ~/webpack.config.production.js.
+To create a production-ready bundle run:

 	npm run deploy